ibm-cloud-docs/EventStreams/messagehub113.md

 Replace KAFKA_BROKERS_SASL, USER, and PASSWORD with the values from your {{site.data.keyword.messagehub}} **Service Credentials** tab in
 {{site.data.keyword.Bluemix_notm}}.

-If you are going to use a source connector, you must also specify the SSL and SASL configuration for the producer as follows:
+If you are want to use a source connector, you must also specify the SSL and SASL configuration for the producer as follows:

 <pre>
 <code>